 The blue and red striped paint job was done in 1998 by Western Industrial Services of Winnipeg.

-In February 2020, the City of Selkirk launched a month-long design competition for the water towers newest paint job.
+In 2021, the City of Selkirk launched a design competition for the water towers newest paint job.
 It was won by Robyn Kacperski, a graphic designer born and raised in Selkirk.
+The new paint job was completed December 2021.